How to Make the Best Oatmeal Cream Pies (Even Better Than Little Debbie)

 You might remember indulging in all kinds of Little Debbie snacks: Nutty Bars, Honey Buns, Swiss Cake Rolls, Cosmic Brownies and, of course, Oatmeal Creme Pies.
-The chewy oatmeal cream pies tucked away in your lunch box were joy in a cellophane wrapper.
+The chewy oatmeal pies tucked away in your lunch box were joy in a cellophane wrapper.
 I mean… two soft, spiced cookies stuffed with fluffy frosting?
 Nothing was better!

 It’s true that cooking makes us feel nostalgic.
 To bring back the warm and fuzzy feelings, bake a homemade oatmeal cream pie that’s even better than the Little Debbie original.